oslabs-beta/DeLorean/README.md

 ![](assets/marquee_promo.png)

 # DeLorean
-The first time-travelling debugger for Svelte applciations.
+The first time-traveling debugger for Svelte applications.

 DeLorean is a debugging tool for Svelte developers.
-It records snapshots when a target applications's state changes, and allows users to jump to any previously recorded state.
+It records snapshots when a target applications's state changes and allows users to jump to any previously recorded state.
 It also displays the names and values of all variables in your application at the time of the snapshot alongside the state jump button.

 ## Features

 #### Dev tool information panel
 DeLorean features a clean, minimal UI that's easily accessible from within the Chrome developer tools panel.
 It displays the names of each component and the names of all variables that component contains.
-Each variable displays its value at whatver point in time you are examining.
+Each variable displays its value at whatever point in time you are examining.

 #### Application state time-travel
+By simply clicking on one of the state buttons, DeLorean will display the state information of the entire app at the point in time that it was captured.
 In addition to displaying component and variable information, DeLorean resets your application's state to the values it contained at any point since DeLorean was connected to your application.
 This allows for step-by-step examination of state change sequences within an application, easing the challenge of tracking state changes over time and reducing the need for ```console.log```s.

 ## Installation
 At this time, DeLorean is undergoing standard Chrome extension code review in the Chrome Web Store.
 When that is complete, installation will be as easy as navigating to the DeLorean page in the Web Store and clicking install.
 From there it will be available in your Chrome developer tools panel.